MDRs and MSSPs vs Prophet Security

 • “I don’t see the rationale for their decisions”

 Alerts are closed out without insights.
-How can I trust judgement calls when it's not clear why something was closed out?
+How can you trust judgement calls when it's not clear why something was closed out?

 • “I am not getting enough coverage.”

-We invested in EDR and IdP in a hybrid environment and still need broader investigative coverage across identity and cloud.
-In many programs, identity, SaaS, and cloud signals remain under investigated, so early lateral movement and account takeover slip through.
+In many programs, identity, SaaS, and cloud signals remain under investigated, leaving you to provide the coverage yourself so early lateral movement and account takeover don't slip through.

 • “I am not getting enough value.”